uptonking/note4yaoo/thread-pieces.md

 # pieces

+- ## JavaScript tip: You can wrap your `console.log()` arguments with curly brackets to see the variable names.

 - ## I have to admit that "frameworkless" is a better buzzword than "framework agnostic", even if it’s *less* accurate.